singularityhub/singularity-python/README.md

 ### Functions Provided
 You can also use the library as a module, and import singularity-python functions into your application.
+If you would like to see specific examples for something, [please ask](https://github.com/singularityware/singularity-python)!

 ## Help and Contribution